BledarF/LambdaWorldBank/FrontEnd/world-bank-app/README.md

 # Full Stack Group Project Team Lambda- Front End

+## Project Overview

+After spending 9 weeks learning the basics of fullstack web development- how to build servers, create React apps and tie them together using API requests- we have been tasked with building a fullstack project to bring together everything that we have learnt so far.

 ## Requirements

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For development, you will only need React installed on your environment.